-1. Supports all efforts that promote energy affordability, safety, and reductions in fossil-fuel generated consumption for residents, businesses and institutions
+- Supports efforts that promote energy affordability, safety, and reductions in fossil-fuel generated consumption for residents, businesses and institutions. - 2.
+Supports reductions in environmental damage caused by energy extraction and production. - Supports opportunities for energy efficiency, production, and operation in local economies.

-- 2. Supports reductions in environmental damage caused by energy extraction and production. - 3.
-Supports opportunities for energy efficiency, production, and operation in local economies. - 4.
-Opposes barriers to coordinating integrated planning for energy supply and demands. - Supports state and federal funding for resilience efforts to mitigate potential energy and climate related disruptions. - 6.
+- 4. Opposes barriers to coordinating integrated planning for energy supply and demands. - 5.
+Supports state and federal funding for resilience efforts to mitigate potential energy and climate related disruptions. - 6.
 Supports federal and state incentives for renewable energy production, including wind power, and provide for "State Implementation Plan" credits for renewable energy (excluding residential wood burning and corn-based ethanol) and energy efficiency. - 7.
 Opposes attempts to prevent or inhibit provision of municipal electric service in newly annexed areas. - 8.
-Supports smart grid technology adoption and grid modernization.
+Supports smart grid technology adoption and grid modernization. - 9.
+Supports minimizing the environmental impacts of all forms of energy.